sab-bee/core-concepts/Javascript/callback/readme.md

 `output: { name: 'what is callback', id: 20, writer: 'sam' }`

-`getArticle` function takes `id` of article to be retrived from the database as first parameter. and a callback function as second parameter. till this point everything seems fine as previous weather example. it prints the artcile as expected.
+`getArticle` function takes `id` of article to be retrieved from the database as first parameter. and a callback function as second parameter. till this point everything seems fine as previous weather example. it prints the article as expected.

 suppose we want to find the information of the writer from the article we have from previous api call. we can get it using the output we have got from api call.